01 of 03

 Materials and Cost Considerations

+Some reef aquariums require water temperatures cooler than typical room temperature.
+Having water from the aquarium sump or filter pumped into a chiller, then returned to the aquarium can bring the water down to the desired temperature.
 You can make your own aquarium chiller with these plans from Don Carner.
-This is a quick and inexpensive method for maintaining steady system temperature, especially during those long hot summer months.
+This is a quick and inexpensive method for maintaining a steady aquarium temperature, especially during those long hot summer months.

 Assemble these materials:

 - Dorm-sized refrigerator (1 to 1-1/2 cubic feet)

 - 50 to 100 feet of 3/8 inch hard plastic tubing (vinyl isn't as good a choice here)

 - PVC fittings (90-degree elbows or straight connects, threaded or slip)

 - Aquarium-safe silicone sealant

 - 1/2 inch thin-wall PVC pipe (about 1 foot for the "thru-the-box" connections)

 - Hand drill and 1/2 inch drill bit (or 5/16 inch, if you prefer)